inversion-api/inversion-engine/README.md

 ## URL Structure

-Snooze is designed to host multiple APIs potentially owned by different organizations.
+Inversion is designed to host multiple APIs potentially owned by different organizations.
 All functional URLs for an API are prefixed with an AccountCode and ApiCode path components.
 The AccountCode uniquely identifies the organization that owns the API and is unique to the host server.
 The ApiCode uniquely identifies the Api within the namespace created by the AccountCode.